US STOCKS-Wall St bounces back as energy stocks rally

 By Noel Randewich

-Oct 2 (Reuters) - U.S. stocks extended gains on Friday afternoon as early worries about the economy after a disappointing jobs report gave way to a robust rally in beaten-down energy and materials stocks.
+Oct 2 (Reuters) - U.S. stocks gained on Friday afternoon as early worries about the economy after a disappointing jobs report gave way to a rally in beaten-down energy and materials stocks.

-The three major indexes clawed back losses of more than 1.5 percent as poor payroll data hinted at economic weakness while strengthening the argument for delaying a long-awaited interest rate hike.
+The three major indexes clawed back losses of more than 1.5 percent as investors weighed poor payroll data that hinted at economic weakness but also strengthened the argument for delaying a long-awaited interest rate hike.

-“The silver lining with this disappointing jobs number is that possibly this could push the rate hike off to the first quarter of 2016,” said Jake Dollarhide, chief executive of Longbow Asset Management in Tulsa.
+“The uncertainty has certainly increased,” said Art Hogan, chief market strategist at Wunderlich Securities in New York.

+However, he said there was no one catalyst for the intraday volatility.
+“There has been a bounce in biotechs, which have been oversold, and that’s helped things today.”

-Nonfarm payrolls rose by 142,000, far below the 203,000 economists had expected, and August and July figures were revised down.
+Nonfarm payrolls rose by 142,000, far less than the 203,000 economists had expected, and August and July figures were revised down.
 But the jobless rate held at 5.1 percent.

 The report, the last before the Federal Reserve’s meeting at the end of October, appeared to contradict Fed Chair Janet Yellen’s comment last week that the economy was strong enough to withstand a rate hike this year.